A-Hamilton/career-path-match-ai/README.md

 - Node.js (>=16)
 - npm or yarn
-- Firebase project with Auth enabled and service account JSON
+- **Firebase project with Auth enabled and Service Account JSON**
+  1. Go to your Firebase Console at https://console.firebase.google.com/
+  2. Select your project and click the ⚙️ **Settings** icon.
+  3. Navigate to the **Service accounts** tab.
+  4. Click **Generate new private key**, then confirm to download the JSON key file.
+  5. Save this file securely on your local machine.
+  6. Note its path—you will use this path for the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 ### Installation